For new students: This page provides frequently asked questions about immunizations and the UHS Immunization Form.

 - Hepatitis B – Three doses

-- Human papilloma virus (HPV) – Three dosesrecommended for females ages 11-26 and available for males ages 9-26
+- Human papilloma virus (HPV) – Three doses for

 - Measles, mumps and rubella (MMR) – Two doses

 - Meningitis – Recommended for all first-year students living in residence halls; other students under age 25 may choose to be vaccinated to reduce their risk of disease; ask your health care provider if a booster is recommended

 - Tetanus-diptheria – Primary series completed andbooster of Td or Tdap within the last 10 years

 - Varicella (chicken pox), if you haven't had disease

 Is a tuberculosis (TB) test required?
 Certain new international students must be screened for TB.
 If you must be screened and have documentation, please bring it to campus with you (do not attach to Immunization Form).
 See www.uhs.umich.edu/tbscreen.
 Otherwise, a TB test is not a University requirement, however academic programs or volunteer activities may have different requirements.

 Is a physical exam required?
 A physical exam is not a University requirement, however athletic teams or clubs may have different requirements.
 Check with the team or club to be sure.

 Does UHS give immunizations?
 Are there fees?
 Immunizations are available at the UHS Allergy, Immunization and Travel Health Clinic for a fee.
 Students under 18 years old need written parental consent to receive immunizations.
 A parent/guardian can complete the Authorization for Consent to Treatment of a Minor form